Brooks' 3 TDs push Oklahoma past Oregon 47-32 in Alamo Bowl - WHIZ News

-Williams’ 55-yard TD pass to Marvin Mims Jr. hit the receiver perfectly in stride behind two Ducks defenders that were two steps late.
+Williams’ 55-yard TD pass to Marvin Mims Jr. hit the receiver perfectly in stride behind two Ducks defenders who were two steps late.
 Brooks then punched in the final score of the half.

-Travis Dye rushed for 153 yards and a touchdown for Oregon (10-4).
-The Ducks scored three touchdowns in the third quarter, two coming on long throws by quarterback Anthony Brown, to get within 44-25 by the start of the fourth, but couldn’t get the stops on defense needed to close the gap.
+But Oregon (10-4) didn’t quit and made a game of it in the second half.
+The Ducks scored three touchdowns in the third quarter, two coming on long throws by quarterback Anthony Brown, to get within 44-25 by the start of the fourth.
+Brown finished with 306 yards passing and Travis Dye rushed for 153 yards and a touchdown for Oregon.

-Stoops came out of retirement for the game after coach Lincoln Riley’s sudden departure for Southern California at the end of the season.
-He was able to hug his son on the sideline after the second-quarter touchdown catch.
-Stoops’ former assistant, Brent Venables, who has spent nine seasons as a Clemson assistant, will take over the Oklahoma program in 2022.

-Oregon was led by assistant coach Bryan McClendon, who was elevated to interim head coach for the bowl game after Mario Cristobal left the Ducks for Miami.
-Oregon has hired Georgia defensive coordinator Dan Lanning, who will take over at Oregon after the College Football Playoff.
+Oregon was led by assistant coach Bryan McClendon, elevated to interim head coach for the bowl game after Mario Cristobal left for Miami.
+Oregon has hired Georgia defensive coordinator Dan Lanning, who will take over the Ducks after the College Football Playoff.

+“It hurts,” McClendon said.
+“As well as we played in the second half, it’s not a consolation prize.”

 BIG PICTURE

-Oklahoma: Riley’s departure and several players bolting early for the NFL or transferring had the program’s fan base in a bit of a panic.
+Oklahoma: Riley’s sudden departure and several players bolting early for the NFL or transferring had the program’s fan base in a bit of a panic.
 Venables was at the game and was around the team during bowl practices.
 He should have a keen handle on where the Sooners are headed next season.

-His biggest job is building a potential future with Williams, who hadn’t said definitively before the game whether he planned to stay with the Sooners next season.
+Venables’ biggest job is building a potential future with Williams, who hasn’t said definitively whether he plans to stay with the Sooners next year.

+Williams did not settle the issue after the game.
+He called the last few weeks a “rollercoaster” and said he will be taking a vacation with his family.

 Oregon: The Ducks put up a fight in the second half but it was too late.
 Lanning, who will be a first-time head coach when he takes over after the CFP, will at least know he inherits a team that won’t quit.
 Lanning is leaving a national-title contender and has said Oregon should be one as well.
 The Ducks have played in the Pac-12 title game the last three seasons.